 Fortunately, Outwell agreed to send us one of their new Smart Air tents to look at, and it just had to be the ever-popular Outwell 'Monty' Montana. :-)

 Not long after getting the tent, we did a test pitch in the garden.
 Here's our video and first impression of the Outwell Montana 6SA.

 The layout is the same as all the Monty tents: a large living space, bedrooms at the back, and a side entrance porch.

 However, being in the Smart Air collection, it also gets the Master Bedroom concept that Outwell introduced.
-These are bedrooms that are deeper, and so give more space for bags and using camp beds (see the pictures further down).
+These are deeper bedrooms, giving more space for bags and using camp beds (see the pictures further down).

 Using the Outwell Montana 6SA

 We've been on a few camps with the Monty, and we love this tent.
 However, there are a few things that you should note.